 Response rates (with rTMS) are roughly 40-60% and remission rates are roughly around 35-40%.
 If you match that to the different stages in the STAR*D trial, that would be equivalent to being superior after one medication failure.

 We found in a total sample of 200 patients, that the remission rate is about 55% and the response rate is about 2/3 rds (66%) (in combined TMS and psychotherapy).

 When you are putting you patient in a chair and you apply TMS, talk to the patient and apply psychotherapy.
 It might do your patient a favour and enhance clinical response.

 - Research has shown that depression is linked to disrupted communication in a specific network of brain structures including the frontal cortex (dorsolateral prefrontal cortex (DLPFC)) and the deeper anterior cingulate (ACC).

-- Response and remission rates for rTMS with personalised psychotherapy as a combined treatment in treatment-resistant depression, are higher than for rTMS as a monotherapy.
+- Response and remission rates for rTMS with personalized psychotherapy as combined treatment in treatment-resistant depression are higher than for rTMS as a monotherapy.

 - rTMS to the DLPFC and endogenous activation of subgenual anterior cingulate through psychotherapy could act as a double booster which may explain the higher efficacy of combined rTMS and psychotherapy.

 Combining rTMS and PT resulted in a 66% response and a 56% remission rate at the end of treatment with 60% sustained remission at follow-up.
 No differences were found between the 10 Hz and 1 Hz TMS regarding clinical outcome.

 - New Developments in Neuromodulation & Stimulation in Psychiatry – Dr. Martjin Arns